-Dr Andrew Emerson is a GP and full time partner at Bungay Medical Practice.
-As well as continuing to see his patients there, and advising the ECCH board on medical matters and primary care, he teaches cardiology, chest medicine, dermatology and haematology to students from Norwich Medical School at the University of East Anglia one day a week.
+Dr Andrew Emerson is a GP who advises the ECCH board on medical matters and primary care, he teaches cardiology, chest medicine, dermatology and haematology to students from Norwich Medical School at the University of East Anglia one day a week.
 He also performs appraisals on other GPs in the Waveney area for Great Yarmouth and Waveney Clinical Commissioning Group.

 Deborah has over 26 years’ experience in human resource management in both the private and public sectors.
 She joined NHS Great Yarmouth and Waveney PCT in 2008 and led the successful TUPE process of 710 community services employees to East Coast Community Healthcare CIC in October 2011.
 Deborah is accountable for the design, development and effective implementation of all workforce and organisational development strategies and is ECCH’s internal lead for its culture transformation programme.